TommyPKeane/research-msc/README.md

 # "Weighted and Filtered Mutual Information: A metric for the automated creation of panoramas from views of complex scenes"

 Thesis for M.Sc. (_Magister Scientiae_) Degree in Electrical Engineering.
-Originally defended and published in June of 2011.
+Originally defended and published in June of 2011 -- [RIT Thesis Publication](https://scholarworks.rit.edu/theses/7468/).

 <!-- MarkdownTOC -->